-A review has been undertaken of existing suppliers who the Group did business with in 2018/19 in order to identify if the Group deemed this supplier high risk.
+A review has been undertaken of existing suppliers who the Group did business with in 2021/20 in order to identify if the Group deemed this supplier high risk.
 For those operating in a high risk industry the Group will issue the revised Suppliers' Handbook along with relevant questionnaire for completion, upon receipt of which assessment will be undertaken.

-In the academic year 2018/19, the Group did not terminate any business as a result of suppliers not meeting expectations.
+In the academic year 2019/20, the Group did not terminate any business as a result of suppliers not meeting expectations.

-The Group's largest cohort of students, and those supporting them, will continue to be engaged in awareness raising initiatives as part of the positive citizen programme.
+The Group's largest cohort of students, and those supporting them, will continue to be engaged in awareness raising initiatives as part of the student induction and positive citizen programme.
 The statement will be issued annually to all employees in order to ensure continued awareness and vigilance.